kowoonho/ARFree/README.md

 **Evaluation**
-To evaluate the trained ARFree model, revise the 'config/{dataset}.yaml' file according to your dataset and evaluation settings.
+To evaluate the trained ARFree model, modify the 'config/{dataset}.yaml' file according to your folder paths and evaluation settings.
 Then, run the following command to start the evaluation process:

 ```bash